curl/everything-curl/usingcurl-uploads.md

 most common ways, described below.

-An interesting detail with HTTP is also that an upload can also be a download, in the same operation and in fact many downloads are initiated with a HTTP POST.
+An interesting detail with HTTP is also that an upload can also be a download, in the same operation and in fact many downloads are initiated with an HTTP POST.

 #### POST